This is the 1st of 4 in a series written in the words of the employees at Concept3D.

 Creating Inclusive Design Personas

-Design is paramount when creating for digital inclusivity and accessibility.
+Design is paramount when creating digital inclusivity and accessibility.
 When thinking through UI/UX, there are four impairments at three intervals to consider; touch, sight, hearing, and speech at three instances: permanent, temporary, and situational.

 Quote of the article: